-Ensure to do re-flaring of pipes before connecting to units to avoid leaking.
+Ensure to do the re-flaring of pipes before connecting to units to avoid leaking.

 Seal sufficiently the flare nut (both gas and liquid sides) with neutral cure (Alkoxy type) & ammonia-free silicone sealant and insulation material to avoid the gas leak caused by freezing.
-Apply neutral cure (Alkoxy type) and

 Neutral cure (Alkoxy type) & ammonia-free silicone sealant is only to be applied after pressure testing and cleaning up by following instructions of sealant, only to the outside of the connection.
-The aim is to prevent moisture from entering the connection joint and possible
+The aim is to prevent moisture from entering the connection joint and possible occurrence of freezing.
+Curing sealant will take some time.
+Make sure sealant will not peel off when wrapping the insulation.

-12.3.2.2 Connecting the Piping to Outdoor
+12.2.6.2 Connecting the Piping to Outdoor